-Currently residing in Brooklyn, Julian is often in the house band on Thursday nights for the acclaimed New York experimental hip-hop session “The Lesson” featuring Gentei Kaijo.
-He runs his own studio, Bridge + Water Productions, and produces artists from around the world.
+Currently residing in Los Angeles, he runs his own studio, Bridge + Water Productions, and produces artists from around the world.
 Lately, he’s been focusing on his own project, J3PO, creating new sounds with different pedals in conjunction with his keyboards and talk box.

 Julian is endorsed by Dave Smith Instruments, NORD Keyboards, and Strymon Engineering.